 Differences Between OS X vs Linux

-OS X is the latest version of the Mac operating system, full of many advanced features such as hardware interaction available in the Apple Mac Book; this makes it a little different from Linux.
-Mac OS, which has a very appealing user interface with much ease of use working style and on the other hand Linux, which is known for its command-line interface, more popular for open source license that is very useful for the business world.
-Linux has a very strong community and has its various OS flavors for different purposes.
+OS X is the latest version of the Mac operating system, full of many advanced features such as hardware interaction available in the Apple Mac Book, making it slightly different from Linux.
+Mac OS has a very appealing user interface and an easy-to-use working style.
+On the other hand, Linux, known for its command-line interface, is more famous for open source license that is very useful for the business world.
+Linux has a strong community and various OS flavors for different purposes.
 Linux is similar to UNIX but not exactly UNIX.

-Head To Head Comparison Between OS X and Linux (Infographics)
+Head To Head Comparison Between OS X vs Linux (Infographics)

-Below is the top 9 comparison between OS X and Linux:
+Below are the top 9 comparisons between OS X vs Linux:

-Here are some of the key differences between OS X and Linux languages:
+Here are some of the key differences between OS X vs Linux:

-- Linux gives you the freedom to customize its code and make it according to your needs, while OS X code is not available for code customization.
+1. Linux allows you to customize its code and make it according to your needs, while OS X code is not available for code customization.

-- When you use Linux, you are free from surveillance; on the other hand, OS X monitors your activities up to some extent.
+2. When you use Linux, you are free from surveillance; on the other hand, OS X monitors your activities to some extent.
 So your secret will be safe with Linux.

 - KDE Plasma 5

 4. Linux OS is very stable as it is free from the bug (It doesn’t mean Linux is out of a bug, but some third-party tools generally cause the problem in Linux), while OS X gets a regular update to make it free from bugs and to make it stable.